LGBTQ rights in Eritrea: Living conditions

 The UN High Commissioner for Refugees stated that "strong societal taboos" existed against homosexual conduct within Eritrea.
 Similarly, the U.S. Department of State reported that gays and lesbians faced "severe societal discrimination".
 In general, these issues are not discussed openly in the country and homosexuality is not considered a public issue.
 There is limited public awareness of the existence of sexual and gender minorities except among the law enforcement agencies charged with combatting homosexuality.
 No LGBTQ groups or organizations are known to exist within the country.
 Society discrimination is exacerbated by the illegality of homosexuality, leading to increased incidence of abuse and harassment of gays and lesbians.
 Freedom House similarly found that criminalization of homosexual activity had resulted in both societal and legal discrimination.
 The Government of Eritrea has numerous times asserted that homosexuality is contrary to traditional values and norms within the country.
 Additionally, in the early 2000s it aired a number of radio and television programs on state-run stations detailing the alleged dangers of homosexuality.

 Gays and lesbians serving in the Eritrean military are reported to have been "subjected to severe abuse", though such reports have remained unconfirmed.
 A 2002 refugee claimant in the United Kingdom reported that he and his partner, both in the armed forces, suffered physical and verbal abuse, including threats, from both superiors and fellow soldiers.

 Societal discrimination against people with HIV/AIDS is an "area of concern" in the State Department report on human rights in Eritrea.
 ILGA and some HIV/AIDS prevention groups have condemned the criminalization of homosexual activity by Article 600, arguing that it undermines public health goals by making prevention programs directed at men who have sex with men extremely difficult.

 The government of Eritrea has repeatedly charged Western countries with promoting homosexuality within the country in order to destabilize the regime.
 Opponents or suspected opponents of the regime were labeled as "gay, traitors, rapists, pedophiles, and traffickers" in attempts to suppress and delegitimize criticism of the government.

 In 2010, along with a number of other African states, Eritrea rejected the Yogyakarta Principles, which attempt to apply developed human rights standards to issues of sexual orientation and sexual identity.
 These standards were deemed by the African group to be too controversial and were accused of inventing new human rights without a basis in international laws.

-Conversion Therapy
+Conversion therapy

 No laws in Eritrea ban conversion therapy.
-There have been reports of LGBT people being offered to go to conversion therapy in lieu of jail time (same-sex sexual activity is criminalised in Eritrea).
-The LGBT charity, OutRight Action International found that conversion therapy and attempts to forcibly "change" somebody's sexual orientation or gender identity were widespread due to social stigma.
+There have been reports of LGBTQ people being offered to go to conversion therapy in lieu of jail time (same-sex sexual activity is criminalised in Eritrea).
+The LGBTQ charity, OutRight Action International found that conversion therapy and attempts to forcibly "change" somebody's sexual orientation or gender identity were widespread due to social stigma.